romana/core/policy/README.md

 #### Applying New Policy
-Romana policies can be applied by calling the Policy API directly or using Roman CLI.
-A example of applying policy is show below:
+Romana policies can be applied by calling the Policy API directly or using the Romana CLI.
+An example of applying a policy is shown below:
 ```bash
 $ cat policy.sample.json
 {